NJStateLibrary/media-library-search/readme.txt

 == Description ==

 By default in Wordpress admin media library users not has ability to search media items by attached page or post.
-With current plugin user go it now!
+Now you have it!
 Just enter assigned page title and click search!

 == Installation ==